Langtanium/MineLittlePony-Bedrock/README.md

 - Player's cape does not render
   - Capes still affect elytra
 - Player's magic aura does not render
-  - The reason for this is unknown
+  - Custom materials are broken for the player